 - Santa Barbara

 The examination of ordinances pertaining to homelessness begins with Los Angeles for two reasons.
 First, Los Angeles is by far the most populated county in the region.
 Indeed, Los Angeles has the largest homeless population in the United States.
-Second, to a fairly significant degree, notable number of cities and counties oftentimes adopt practices and ordinances as they pertain to homelessness.
+Second, to a fairly significant degree, a notable number of cities and counties oftentimes adopt practices and ordinances as they pertain to homelessness.
 In many ways, and in most other Southern California counties, the issue is not so much a marked difference in ordinances as it is in the manner in which these laws are enforced.

-In addition, a number of important court cases regarding homelessness and the homeless population have arisen in Los Angeles county as well.
+In addition, a number of important court cases regarding homelessness and the homeless population have arisen in Los Angeles County as well.
 As is discussed in a moment, these court cases can have a permanent impact on an existing ordinance or a temporary one, depending on the circumstances of concern to a judicial body.

 Los Angeles County Ordinances Impacting Homelessness

 There exists an array of ordinances and regulations in Los Angeles County that impact the homeless population.
 As a cautionary note, there can be some additional or modified restrictions found in some communities in the greater Los Angeles area.
 As a consequence, while the best information is presented to you here for your consideration, if you have a specific question or issue associated with homelessness in a particular city in Los Angeles County, you are wise to doublecheck the status of ordinances in an individual municipality as well.
-For example, as you will see, the city and county of Los Angeles designates specific time frames in which a tent can be placed on public property.
+For example, as you will see, the city and county of Los Angeles designate specific time frames in which a tent can be placed on public property.
 That time frame might be different in another city in the county.

 Sleeping or Camping on Public Property

 Whether sleeping or camping on public property is permitted in Los Angeles depends on the nature of that public property.
-Technically speaking, it is unlawful to “sit, lie or sleep in or upon any street, sidewalk or other public way.”
+Technically speaking, it is unlawful to “sit, lie or sleep in or upon any street, sidewalk or another public way.”
 In theory, this ordinance could be applied to limit sleeping or camping in public parks, at least to some degree.
 In fact, that has not been the manner in which the ordinance has been applied in recent years as the result of judicial intervention.
 In fact, a court ruled over 10 years ago that the city and county must permit people to sleep on sidewalks and in other public areas from 9:00 p.m. until 6:00 a.m. until 1,250 new units of supportive housing are built.
 The Mayor of Los Angeles contends that has now occurred.
 Advocates for the homeless argue this has not occurred.
 Thus, the enforcement of this ordinance, at least as it pertains to sidewalks, is in a state of uncertainty.

 Ordinances currently permit a homeless person the ability to pitch a tent on a sidewalk under certain circumstances.
 A tent can be placed on a sidewalk or other public space if the temperature dips to 50 degrees or lower.